 -

-Boost Average Order Value (AOV): By suggesting relevant upsells ("Hey, people who bought this also loved…") and cross-sells ("Don’t forget the batteries for that!"), the agent can help increase the size of each purchase.
+Boost Average Order Value (AOV): By suggesting relevant upsells and cross-sells, the agent can help boost order value.

 -

-Improve the Customer Experience: No one likes to wait.
-An AI agent offers instant, 24/7 help that feels personal, making customers feel heard and taken care of.
+Improve the customer experience: An AI agent offers instant, 24/7 help that feels personal, making customers feel heard and taken care of.

 -

-Lighten Your Team’s Workload: When routine recommendation questions are handled automatically, your human agents can focus on more complicated sales chats or tough support issues where a personal touch really matters.
+Reduce manual workload: When routine recommendation questions are handled automatically, your human agents can focus on more complicated sales conversations or tough support issues where a personal touch matters.

 -

-Increase Conversion Rates: By helping customers find the right products faster, the agent cuts down on the friction in the buying process.
-A smoother path from "I’m just looking" to "checkout complete" usually leads to more sales.
+Increase conversion rates: By helping customers find the right products faster, the agent reduces friction in the buying process.

 You can picture it playing out in a few ways: